 The

-If you accidentally deleted your repository configuration and Chrome no longer receives updates, recreate it using either the extrepo or manual method described earlier in this guide.
+If you accidentally deleted your repository configuration and Chrome no longer receives updates, recreate it using the APT repository steps described in Method 1.

 apt-cache policy google-chrome-stable